Body Image: Cultivate Positivity

-Body image is a leading source of stress and anxiety for many people.
+Body Image is a leading source of stress and anxiety for many people.
 It's been ingrained in us that we are not perfect unless we possess body measurements determined by Hollywood's standards.
-I don't have a six pack abdomen; I have a keg.
+I don't have a six pack abdomen, I have a keg.

+I am neither condoning nor berating nor accepting obesity.
+I do feel that many of us are beating ourselves up over what others have deemed as acceptable physical attributes.
 My wife Melissa always jokes that if I were a dog, I'd be an English Bull Dog.
-I am 5'10” and built like a Sasquatch.
+I am 5'10'' and built like a Sasquatch.
 But my life insurance company says I should weigh 174 pounds based on my height.
 My right leg weighs 174 pounds!

-If you are comfortable in your own skin and happy with how you look, and more importantly, how you FEEL, then that's all that should matter when it comes to body perception.
+If you are comfortable in your own skin and happy with how you look, and more importantly, how you FEEL, then that's all that should matter when it comes to body image.
 In addition to pleasing society's definition of physical beauty, I feel another grave error is trying to reach a magic number on the scale.
-I also finally learned that calling anything a “diet” is a huge mistake.
+I also finally learned that calling anything a diet is a huge mistake.
 Rather, welcome each day as an opportunity to nourish your body with the best foods out there - there is no target date for a healthy lifestyle.

-All too often, we have made ourselves miserable and in some cases abused our bodies (eg: bulimia) for the sake of image.
+All too often, we have made ourselves miserable and in some cases abused our bodies (eg: bulimia) for the sake of body image.
 What if we could use body image as a positive building block?
 As with many life challenges, the answer often lies in changing one's perspective.

 I encourage you to adopt this mindset.
 Remember, there will be setbacks but that's OK.

 We are running a marathon not a sprint.

 Positive Body Image:

 Hypnosis won't try to convince you that your perceived

 imperfection is really OK, or try to talk you out